QTM 302What Happens After Death?

 While this sounds poetic, the text goes on to explain that this cycle is fueled by Karma.
 Every mistake you make adds weight to your soul, keeping you trapped in the physical world of suffering.

-- The Problem: You have to save yourself.
-You must live thousands of perfect lifetimes to pay off your debt.
+- The problem: You have to save yourself.
+You would need thousands of perfect lifetimes to pay off your debt.

-- The Outcome: This isn't "Heaven."
-It is an endurance run where the finish line is extinction (Nirvana literally means "to blow out," like a candle).
+- The outcome: This is not "heaven."
+It is like an endless run where the only way out is to go out like a candle (Nirvana literally means "to blow out").

-Ask the average person on the street (or a devout Muslim or Orthodox Jew) how to get to Heaven, and they will say: "Be a good person."
-This is the Performance Model.
-It imagines the afterlife as a courtroom where God weighs your Good Deeds against your Bad Deeds.
+Ask the average person (or a devout Muslim or Orthodox Jew) how to get to heaven, and they will say: "Be a good person."
+This is the performance model.
+It pictures the afterlife as a courtroom where God weighs your good deeds against your bad deeds.

 "Then as for him whose balance (of good deeds) will be heavy, He will live a pleasant life (in Paradise).
 But as for him whose balance (of good deeds) will be light...
 His mother will be Hawiyah (the Pit)."
 (The Quran, Surah 101:6-9)